jargonized/Advanced-Physical-Design-Workshop-using-OpenLANE-sky130/README.md

 # 8. Acknowledgement

 The above work was carried out as a part of the 5-day workshop on Advanced Physical Design organised by VLSI System Design.
-I am greatly indebted to Kunal Ghosh (course instructor), Timothy Edwards (Guest Instructor), Mohammed Shalan (Guest Instructor), Nickson Jose, efabless and the entire VSD Team for this great learning experience and immense guidance provided throughout the workshop.
+I am greatly indebted to Kunal Ghosh (course instructor), Timothy Edwards (Guest Instructor), Mohammed Shalan (Guest Instructor), Nickson Jose (Lab Instructor), Sumanto Kar, efabless and the entire VSD Team for this great learning experience and immense guidance provided throughout the workshop.

 # 9. Bibliography

-Revision notes: Only lab screenshots uploaded.